kurealnum/non-profit-link/SETUP.md

 # Setup

+If you have any trouble setting up the project, contact me at with my contact information in README.md.

 Make sure you have Python 3.10 installed.
 Also, I'm assuming that you're working out of Windows PowerShell.
 If you aren't, the following commands might be a little bit different.

 If you're working out of Windows CMD instead, the commands should _barely_ be different.